Here’s how to make your own unique Christmas decor with a stencil – and a little imagination!

-Plus, there’s links at the end that will connect you to the other 5 bloggers who are also a part of this project.
+Plus, there are links at the end that will connect you to the other 5 bloggers who are also a part of this project.
 We have lots of inspiration to share! 🙂

 So put on some Christmas music, grab a mug of spiced cider or hot chocolate, and get ready to be inspired by 6 DIY Christmas projects featuring stencils.

 When I was invited to join the project, I looked for a stencil that would capture the fullness of Christmas.
-Unlike the quarterly Blogger Challenges I participate in (and love so much), this project was wide open when it came to choosing our feature item – as long as it was a stencil.
+Unlike the quarterly Blogger Challenges I participate in, this project was wide open when it came to choosing our feature item – as long as it was a stencil.

 I already had the piece I would use the stencil on: this painted platter I found last month at a thrift store for a mere $2.99.
 I knew it would be perfect for a future paint project, and set it aside until the right one came along.